hlonihlabane-collab/Sweet-Crumbs-Bakery/README.md

 | 0.29    | Organised the final project files.                          | 18 September 2026 |
 | 0.30    | Updated the README and prepared the project for submission. | 18 September 2026 |

-**Note:** The changelog above should match the actual work and commit history in the GitHub repository.
-Do not create fake Git commits simply to make the repository appear to have 30 commits.

 ## Future Improvements